-- Once UTemp has placed a candidate in your department, they should not be hired directly by your department, unless the candidate is selected for a salaried vacancy.
+- Once UTemp has placed a candidate in your department, they should not be hired directly by your department, unless the candidate is selected for a permanent vacancy.

 - Client units should not initiate a transfer of a UTemp employee to a direct-hire position without first consulting with UTemp, as an additional fee may be charged.
 (See also “Minimum fee to convert employee to a direct-hire” under “Fee structure” below.)

-- No offer (verbal or otherwise) should be given to a candidate until the hire is confirmed and completed by UTemp or UWHR Recruitment and Staffing, regardless of hire type.
+- No offer (verbal or otherwise) should be given to a candidate until all the pre-hire processes are confirmed and completed by UTemp or UW Recruitment and Staffing, regardless of hire type.

 We offer very competitive rates to the UW community based on UTemp Staffing operational requirements.
-Effective October 1, 2020, our service fee is a 35.6% mark-up over the temporary employee’s pay rate and is inclusive of the payroll load rate (Worker’s and Unemployment Compensation, Social Security, Medicare, Health and Retirement Plans, etc.).
+Effective January 1, 2022, our service fee is a 35.0% mark-up over the employee’s pay rate and is inclusive of the payroll load rate (Worker’s and Unemployment Compensation, Social Security, Medicare, Health and Retirement Plans, etc.).
 The service fee helps to cover administrative costs of providing the following services:

 - Confirming and clarifying your order within four business hours of receipt.

-- Referring qualified candidates who have successfully completed our pre-screening processes, which includes in-depth behavioral interviewing and skills assessment, reference checking and background checks (if required), and assessing employment eligibility (review of prior UW employment history, I-9 requirements, etc.).
+- Referring qualified candidates who have successfully completed our pre-screening processes, which includes in-depth behavioral interviewing and skills assessment, completing reference and background checks, and assessing employment eligibility (review of prior UW employment history, I-9 requirements, etc.).

-- Compliance monitoring, including but not limited to work hours limit monitoring, verifying employee pay is commensurate with qualifications and experience, as well as employee relations and performance management.
+- Compliance monitoring, including but not limited to verifying employee pay is commensurate with qualifications and experience, as well as employee relations and performance management.